PromptoZ9/finance_manager_2.0/README.md

 ## 🧠 What I Learned
-  1.Structuring scalable Django projects with app separation (tracker/) 2.Connecting Django to MySQL using mysqlclient and .env securely 3.Building dynamic filters and aggregate queries with Django ORM 4.Implementing user-based data filtering for privacy 5.Creating reusable and responsive templates with Bootstrap 6.Managing Django user sessions and redirection securely
+  1. Structuring scalable Django projects with app separation (tracker/)
+  2. Connecting Django to MySQL using mysqlclient and .env securely
+  3. Building dynamic filters and aggregate queries with Django ORM
+  4. Implementing user-based data filtering for privacy
+  5. Creating reusable and responsive templates with Bootstrap
+  6. Managing Django user sessions and redirection securely

 ## 📌 Future Improvements
   1. Add user authentication and profiles